siobhain/travelexpenses/README.md

 ## Features
 existing & future
 ## Data Model

-A google sheet was used to store the trips.
+A google sheet is used to store the trips.
 The sheet consists of 3 worksheets, "Employee", "Distance" & "Trip".
-Employee and Distance are static worksheet that give python information needed to calculate the reimbursment amount per trip.
-Trip is dynamic worksheet updated via the console in 2 seperate processes.
-First trip details entered via console.
-2nd Trip approved by manager so reimbursment can be arranged.
+Employee and Distance are static worksheets that give python information needed to calculate the reimbursment amount per trip.
+Trip is dynamic worksheet updated via the console in 2 separate processes.
+First trip details entered via console which adds a new travel expense record to the worksheet, There is a unique ID assigned to each record & held in the last/G column of the worksheet, This ID is automatically added by the spreadsheet.
+The 2nd type of update is when travel expense/expenses are approved by an manager and they go from ahvving a "Pending" status to "Approved" status in the first/A column.

 datasheets prepopulated .. status data...authorised employees authorised destinations
 #### NOTES